Argentine opposition presidential candidate Macri slams attack ads

 "Are you going to have to go back to paying?
 Think about it," commentator Javier Vicente asked.
 Soccer is a national passion.

+Since Macri's strong showing on Oct.
+25, Argentine shares have climbed 10 percent.
+Analysts say they are set to rise futher if Macri winds on on Nov.
+22. But Scioli is still very much in the race.

-Adulated by supporters for widening the social safety net but detested by business leaders for placing heavy controls on the economy, Fernandez is constitutionally barred from seeking a third consecutive term this year.
+Adulated by supporters for widening the social safety net but detested by business leaders for placing heavy controls on the economy, Fernandez is constitutionally barred from seeking a third consecutive term.

 On Friday Scioli said Macri plans "a major currency devaluation, which would mean a loss of wages in real terms."
 Macri says Argentina's peso is overvalued, but he has not laid out a time-table for devaluation.